SAP-samples/cap-local-development-workshop/exercises/06/README.md

 ssh is disabled for app
 ```

-👉 So enable SSH for the app now, like this:
+👉 Enable SSH for the app now, like this:

 ```bash
 cf enable-ssh debugtest-000